snblaise/snblaise/README.md

 ### Hi there 👋

-I'm **Blaise**, a passionate Cloud Security fanatic from Raleigh NC.
+I'm **Blaise**, a passionate Cloud Security fanatic.
 Welcome to my GitHub universe! 🚀

 ## About Me
 - 🌱 I'm currently learning Architecting and security cloud Infrastructure in a multi-cloud Environment alongside DevOps.